NixOS/rfcs/rfcs/0092-plan-dynamism.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The main drawback is that these stub expressions are *only* "pure" derivations --- placeholder strings (with the proper string context) and not attrsets with all the niceties we are used to getting from `mkDerivation`.
-This is true even when the deferred evaluation in fact *does* use `mkDerivation` and would provide those niceties.
-For other sort of values, we have no choice but wait; that would require a fully incremental / deferral evaluation which is a completely separate feature not an extension of this.
-Concretely, our design means we cannot defer the `pname` `meta` etc. fields: either make do with the bare string `builtins.outputOf` provides, or *statically* add a fake `name` and `meta` etc. that must be manually synced with the deferred eval derivation if it is to match.
+- We add a bit of complexity to Nix.
+- There is currently no way of getting a "derivation object" as you do from `builtins.derivation` with `builtins.outputOf`.
+  There are reasons for why this can't be done, mainly that you don't actually know the attributes the built derivation will have, but it might be an ergonomic issue.
+- This is for many things not an alternative to IFD, since we still can not build derivations and then use them at evaluation time, meaning that you can't have an attribute set whose contents are determined by some build, and then access that attribute set outside of build that dependens on that derivation.
+- We unfortunately expose the `text` `outputHashMode` to users.
+  Preferably this should be removed entirely, in addition to `flat`, and everything should just use `recursive`.

 # Alternatives
 [alternatives]: #alternatives

+- Do what we would do with this RFC with only Recursive Nix.
+  The issue with doing something like `nixBuild` with Recursive Nix, is that the derivations you're building inside the build will not be registered as dependencies.
+This makes logging essentially useless if an inner build fails.
+  NB: This is **not** a replacement for Recursive Nix.
+We still need the ability to access the store inside the build for many usages of this RFC's features.
 - Do nothing, and continue to have no good answer for large builds like Linux and Chromium.

- - Embrace Recursive Nix in its current form.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-The exact way the outputs refer to the replacement derivations / their outputs is subject to bikeshedding.
+- The exact way the outputs refer to the replacement derivations / their outputs is subject to bikeshedding.
+- Do we need the new CLI?
+- Can we make `builtins.outputOf` more ergonomic?

 # Future work
 [future]: #future-work